aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: For every extra MP die above 5 used to cast the spell, the radius increases by 10ft, or the range increases by 30ft.

 **Global**: The spell has a radius of 200ft and a duration of 1 month.
-For every extra 4MP die used, the duration increases by a month or the radius increases by 200ft.
+For every 4MP dice above 20 used, the duration increases by a month, or the radius increases by 200ft.

 ___
 ### Pact